Supervised Learning

 • AutoML: Automating model selection, hyperparameter tuning, and feature engineering

-• Continual learning: Adapting to changing data distributions
+• Continual supervised learning: Adapting models to changing data distributions over time

-• Green AI: Energy-efficient supervised learning algorithms and systems
+• Green supervised learning: Energy-efficient algorithms and training methods

 Frequently Asked Questions